 2. If the District Attorney’s Office states that you may be eligible for the program, then a meeting with a Harris County Probation Officer will be scheduled.

 3. You will have to arrive at least an hour before the meeting time, because you will be asked to take a drug and alcohol evaluation and pay a $202 fee.
 The interview with the Probation Officer lasts only about 15 minutes, but it is in your best interest to have an attorney present in the meeting.
 After meeting with the probation officer, you will be asked to submit to a urine test.
-If you fail the test, you will more than likely be disqualified from the DIVERT Program.
+If you fail the test, you will more than likely be disqualified from the Pre-Trial Intervention Program.

 6. After you, your attorney, and the prosecutor in your court signs the contract, then you will go before the Judge and give your plea of guilty.
-If you fail to meet the conditions of the contract, the Judge may decide to take the plea of guilty you have already given and order you to go to jail and pay a fine.
+If you fail to meet the conditions of the contract, the Judge may decide to take the plea of guilty you have already given an order you to go to jail and pay a fine.
 He has the discretion, however, to place you on probation if he decides to do so.

 8. You may be eligible for an expunction 2 years after the dismissal of your case as long as you do not commit any crimes, excluding fine-only traffic violations.